- Overview: Albania

 Albania (officially the Republic of Albania) is a country in Southeastern Europe.
 It is located on the Ionian and the Adriatic Sea, between Kosovo and Montenegro to the north and Greece to the south.

-- Capital: Tirana.
+• Capital: Tirana.

-- Official language: Albanian.
+• Official language: Albanian.

-- Population: 3.088.385 (July 2021).
+• Population: 3.088.385 (July 2021).

-- Labor Force: 1.104 million (2020).
+• Labour Force: 1.104 million (2020).

-- Industries: The most important sectors of the Albanian economy are agriculture (wheat, corn, oats, potatoes, vegetables, olives, tobacco, fruits, sugar beets, vines, livestock farming and dairy products), the industrial sector (food processing, textiles and clothing, timber work (construction), oil, cement, chemical products, mining, transport and hydraulic energy), the manufacturing sector and the services sector (tourism, telephony, banking and insurance sectors).
+• Industries: The most important sectors of the Albanian economy are agriculture (wheat, corn, oats, potatoes, vegetables, olives, tobacco, fruits, sugar beets, vines, livestock farming and dairy products), the industrial sector (food processing, textiles and clothing, timber work (construction), oil, cement, chemical products, mining, transport and hydraulic energy), the manufacturing sector and the services sector (tourism, telephony, banking and insurance sectors).

-- Trading partners: The main import partners are Italy, Greece, China, Turkey, and Germany.
+• Trading partners: The main import partners are Italy, Greece, China, Turkey, and Germany.
 Imports commodities include refined petroleum, tanned hides, cars, packaged medical supplies, and footwear parts.
 Albania’s export partners are Italy, France, China, Spain, Germany, and Greece.
 Exports commodities are crude petroleum, iron alloys, clothing, electricity, perfumes, leather footwear and parts.

-- Local currency: Lek (ALL).
+• Local currency: Lek (ALL).

-- Minimum wage: Labour Code requires that workers should not be paid lower than the minimum wage set by the Council of Ministers.
+• Minimum wage: The Labour Code requires that workers should not be paid lower than the minimum wage set by the Council of Ministers.
 The minimum wages have been revised in Albania, with effect from 01 January 2022.
 The hourly minimum wage has increased from ALL 172.40 to ALL 182.73 per hour.
 The minimum wage has increased from ALL30,000.00 to ALL32,000.00 per month.

-- Salary Currency: Albanian currency, unless otherwise defined by the agreement between the parties.
+• Salary Currency: Albanian currency, unless otherwise defined by the agreement between the parties.